 You can leave the sides bare or cover the cake completely, your choice.
 Decorate the top with any remaining frosting and more chocolate chips for a fun presentation.

-You can store your frosted cookie layer cake for 1 to 2 days in an airtight container, or up to 5 days in the refrigerator, well wrapped in plastic wrap.
-It's best to serve the cake at room temperature so the cookie layers aren't too cold and firm.
+Storage instructions: You can store your frosted cookie layer cake for 1 to 2 days in an airtight container, or up to 5 days in the refrigerator, well wrapped in plastic wrap.
+It's best to serve the cake at room temperature so the cookie layers won't be too firm to eat.

 No matter which size layered cookie cake you make, use the bake time listed as a loose guideline.
 When the cake layers are lightly brown on top and a toothpick inserted in the center comes out mostly clean, they're done.